HIS1102 : History Lab I

 Teaching Rationale And Relationship

-LECTURES will enable students to gain a wider sense of historical argument and debate and how such debates operate, which also allows them to develop comparisons between different historiographical debates.
+LECTURES will enable students to gain a wide sense of historical argument and debate and how such debates operate, which also allows them to develop comparisons between different historiographical debates.
+INTERACTIVE LECTURES, if offered, will allow a Q and A session to develop this further.
+In addition, students are encouraged to use staff OFFICE HOURS (Feedback, Consultation and Guidance Hours) for Q and A.

 Assessment Methods